la2050/archive/_projects/2015/inspiring-girls-to-become-entrepreneurs-of-the-future.md

   'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': >-
     Girls Inc LA and WhizGirls Academy will collaborate and will equally receive
     $50,000 to implement the project.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    The cost of the Girls Inc. program for this project is $133,000.
-Board member contributions of $50,000 have been designated to cover overhead so that all remaining donations will go directly to program.
-The balance of
-    $33,000 will be funded through the Girls Inc. LA Celebration Luncheon.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "Program Director- $5,000\r\nProgram Coordinators- $15,168\r\nTaxes & Benefits- $6,800\r\nProgram Supplies- $8,866\r\nSnacks- $7,666\r\nTransportation- $1,500\r\nAccounting- $5,000\r\nLegal Fees (™)- $10,000\r\nTeacher Trainings- $30,000\r\nLicensing Curriculum-$10,000"
   How do you plan to scale the success of your proposal?: >-
     The key to success is having trained, professional staff and volunteers as mentors for the girls.
 Partnering with school districts allow easier access